mkloubert/vs-rest-api/README.md

 }
 ```

-The `./my-endpoint.js` must contain a public function with the name of the current HTTP request method (lower case).
+The `./my-endpoint.js` must contain a public function with the name of the current HTTP request method (upper case).

 For example if you want to make a simple `GET` request